Teacher Resources 2025

 What you’ll get:

-Space Art Session – Dalí
+Space Art Session – Living In Space

 The annual space art session has become our most popular event by far, but several teachers have requested earlier access to the resource.
 Sign up today to gain early access, along with an associated resources, equipment list, and suggestions for curricular alignment from BCO’s Education Officer Frances McCarthy.
+Previous iterations of the project have included sessions on Exoplanets, Aliens, and Climate Change.

 If you send us photos of your students’ work we will include them in a gallery hosted on the Space Week website!

-The theme for Space Week 2024 is “Space and Climate Change”.
-To assist you in aligning these two concepts in the classroom, our Education Officer Frances McCarthy, has collated the best teacher resources available including resources developed as part of the ERASMUS + CliCPoLit project.
-We’ll also grant you early access to a panel discussion on Space and Climate change featuring a selection of experts who will encourage your students to explore and debate the role of space exploration in tackling climate change.
+The theme for Space Week 2025 is “Living in Space.
+To assist you with integrating this concept into the classroom, our Education Officer Frances McCarthy, has collated the best teacher resources available.
+We’ll also grant you early access to a panel discussion on the topic of living in space featuring a selection of experts who will encourage your students to explore and debate the merits of life in space and the what it might mean for their future.

 Printable SWAG